Ethical principles for Uniarts Helsinki’s fundraising

-The advancement and external relations work of the University of the Arts Helsinki (Uniarts Helsinki) aims at forming long-term, strategic partnerships that honour the values of all the parties involved.
+The external relations work of the University of the Arts Helsinki (Uniarts Helsinki) aims at forming long-term, strategic partnerships that honour the values of all the parties involved.
 By forming partnerships, the university hopes to increase its societal impact and provide economic benefits for everyone involved.
-The partnerships are built on mutual respect and sharedpride in the results made.
+The partnerships are built on mutual respect and shared pride in the results made.

-Uniarts Helsinki is committed to the Finnish Fundraising Association’s (Vastuullinen Lahjoittaminen, VaLa ry in Finnish) statement on values and principles in responsible fundraising, which has been utilised when writing the following guidelines:
+Uniarts Helsinki is committed to the Finnish Fundraising Association’s (Vastuullinen Lahjoittaminen, VaLa ry in Finnish) statement on values and principles in responsible fundraising.
+It was used in drawing up the following guidelines:

 - Respect: Uniarts Helsinki’s fundraising respects the university and the donors.
-An individual’s privacy and freedom of choice are valued in all forms in all fundraising operations.
+All forms of privacy and freedom of choice are valued in all fundraising operations.
 The donor’s will is always respected.

 - Openness: Uniarts Helsinki acts openly in its fundraising.
-When raising funds, the university informs the parties involved of actual or potential conflicts of interest, and any form of personal of professional misconduct is avoided.
+When raising funds, the university informs the parties involved of actual or potential conflicts of interest and avoids any form of personal of professional misconduct.

-- Transparency: Uniarts Helsinki reports on donations and their usage, management, costs and returns in a precise and understandable manner in accordance with its valid model.
+- Transparency: Uniarts Helsinki reports on donations and their use, management, costs and returns in a precise and understandable manner.
+This is done by using the Uniarts Helsinki reporting template.